harsilspatel/StarWarsRogueGame/Design Rationale.md

 Having another class will make it more extensible, for eg. we can implement a Throw class where the Actor "throws" the Entity and it drops at different location.
 Disadvantage:
 Implementing a whole class just to undo what "Take" does will make the project more complex, as that same functionality can also be achieved by a function.

+Droids

+Design Choice:
+- A SWActor variable that will let the droid know it’s owner
+- Implementing a FindActor behaviour, which will take SWActor as a parameter (we will pass-in the owner for droids), that will tell the droid where to “Move” to, it will analyse the neighbouring locations to see if owner is present.
+If it is then return the Direction of it’s owner, if not then command droid to move in a random direction till it reaches the grid’s end.
+- we will have two boolean flags, in order to:
+    -  check if owner is dead
+    - see if droid is immobile or not

+Advantages:
+A highly flexible design that can be extended to make game more interesting.
+For example, Ben Kenobi can use Find Actor to find Luke to train him or TuskenRaiders can be programmed to find Ben to engage in fight with him!

+Disadvantages:
+At times, it might be difficult for player to keep track of SWActors and the actors they are finding.
+FindActor will be a dependency for SWActor, which can be prone to errors